faylward/GVDB/index.md

 ## Welcome to the Giant Virus Database!

-Here you will find a collection of data products generated from a broad range of *Nucleocytovirocita* genomes to facilitate the genomic and phylogenetic analysis of viruses in this phylum.
+Here you will find a collection of data products generated from a broad range of *Nucleocytoviricota* genomes to facilitate the genomic and phylogenetic analysis of viruses in this phylum.
 <br/>

 [](https://github.com/faylward/GVDB/blob/gh-pages/GVDB_Phylogeny.png)